-Living & Learning Nillumbik
+Living and Learning Nillumbik

 - Review current training resources to offer a more diverse range of delivery options to students.
-This will include a - Relaunch Living & Learning Nillumbik as the preferred training provider for Early Childhood and Individual Support - Full Registered Training Organisation (RTO) review, including community engagement to identify and support potential training and professional development opportunities in the shire.
+This will include a combination of online, face-to-face and blended delivery - Relaunch Living and Learning Nillumbik as the preferred training provider for Early Childhood and Individual Support - Full Registered Training Organisation (RTO) review, including community engagement to identify and support potential training and professional development opportunities in the shire.